Iron Jacket: Battle of Little Robe Creek and death of Iron Jacket

 At sunrise on May 12, 1858, Ford and his joint force of Rangers and Tonkawa began an all-day battle with a dawn attack on a sleeping Comanche village.
 The so-called Battle of Little Robe Creek was actually three distinct separate incidents which happened over the course of a single day.
 The first was the attack on the sleeping village.
 The second was a follow-up attack on the village of Iron Jacket, somewhat further up the Canadian River.
 Iron Jacket was killed in this exchange, and the remainder of his village was saved by the timely intervention of Peta Nocona with a third force of Comanche who arrived to engage Ford while all the villages along the Canadian made a swift withdrawal.

 Iron Jacket's death came when he repeatedly rode down the line of firing Rangers and Tonkawa, taunting them.
 Many historians believe the mail that protected him from light weapons fire simply was not able to protect him from the buffalo gun used by Tonkawa Jim Pockmark which killed him or, as Ford records, "six rifle shots rang on the air".
 In any event, the death of their legendary chief discouraged his warriors, and only the timely intervention of his son, Peta Nocona, and his warriors saved Iron Jacket's village.
 As it was, his body could not be recovered, and it was scalped and partially eaten by the cannibalistic Tonkawas.

-The Rangers broke up his coat of mail and kept the shingles for souvenirs.
-His other accoutrements, such as his lance and shield, were sent to the Governor in Austin for display.

 Personal life

-Iron Jacket's son was the famous Comanche War Chief Peta Nocona and his grandson was the last Comanche Chief Quanah Parker.
+Iron Jacket's son was the famous Comanche War Chief Peta Nocona and his grandson was Quanah Parker, the last Comanche Chief.

+Legacy

+In James DeShields' 1886 book, Cynthia Ann Parker, he notes "The trophies of Pohebits Quasho, including his lance, bow, shield, head-dress and the celebrated coat of scale mail, was deposited by Col. Ford in the State archives at Austin".
+This claim is repeated verbatim in John Wesley Wilbarger's 1889 book, Indian Depredations in Texas.

+However, T. R. Fehrenbach wrote in his 1974 book, Comanches, The Destruction of a People; "the Rangers broke up his scale mail and kept the shingles for souvenirs.
+His other accoutrements, such as his lance and shield, were sent to the Governor in Austin for display."